AlexAs33/I.Web_P1_GitRace/REPORT.md

     configuration.

 ## Learning Outcomes
-- Learned how to configure internationalization in SpringBoot using Kotlin.
+1. Learned how to configure internationalization in SpringBoot using Kotlin.
-- Understood how @Bean works in order to register a reusable object in the SpringBoot context application.
+2. Understood how @Bean works in order to register a reusable object in the SpringBoot context application.
+3. Learned how to design tests in order to cover all possible cases.

 ## AI Disclosure
 ### AI Tools Used